-At DIW, we advocate hosting your images, videos, documents (digital assets) within your organisation.
+At DIW, we advocate hosting your images, videos, documents (digital assets) within your organisation or in a private cloud.
 However, implementing an on-premises enterprise DAM system may not be suitable for every organisation due to the high cost.
 In addition, you need to have your own IT infrastructure team to maintain the computer servers and networks.

 If the DAM system is meant for only a handful of users and the total storage space required is e.g. 500GB, we would suggest you go for cloud hosting (also commonly known as Software-as-a-Service – SaaS).
 That is, the digital assets are hosted with the DAM vendor.
 There are many DAM vendors offering cloud hosting.
 You can always find one that offers Basic or Starter plan.

 However, if you intend for hundreds or thousands of users from several departments to use the DAM system and the storage space required is e.g. 10TB, cloud hosting can be more expensive than on-premises hosting.

 Based on Capterra, a site that lists many business software applications, 214 software applications are categorised as Digital Asset Management software as of Feb 2020.
 Out of 214, only 48 of them provide on-premises deployment option.
 In other words, most of them are cloud-based.

 This does not come as a surprise to us because this is where the trend is heading.
 Most importantly, this is where the money is.

 Here comes the interesting part.
 Out of these 48 applications, many of them clearly should not be classified as DAM software.
 They are mainly marketing-centric applications.